dhruvxbug/twitter-bot/README.md

+## Disclaimer

+This extension is for educational purposes only.
+Use responsibly and in accordance with Twitter's terms of service.
+Automated interactions may violate Twitter's rules, so use at your own risk.
+(Shadow ban or Twitter (X) warnings -personal experience)

 # Twitter AI Assistant Chrome Extension

 A Chrome extension that automates Twitter interactions using AI-generated content focused on Indian tech and software development topics.